2025-26 Board of Directors

 Biography

 Sarah Coderre is a partner and co-founder at Bow River Law LLP in Calgary, where she primarily practices employment law, labour law, and human rights.
 Prior to starting her own practice, she worked for firms from boutique offices to one of the largest firms in Canada in both Calgary and Edmonton.
 Born and raised in Alberta, Sarah completed her undergraduate degree at the University of Alberta, and her bachelor of laws at the University of Calgary, and was called to the Alberta Bar in 2012.
 Sarah has been an active CBA member for much of her career and volunteered extensively with the association in that time.
 She most recently served on the CBA Alberta Board of Directors from 2000 – 2022 as the young lawyer(south) director.
 She has also served as the vice-chair of the Labour & Employment Section, vice-chair of the Inns of Court (south) Committee, and a member of the Agenda for Justice & Advocacy Committee.
 A passionate advocate for civility, mentorship and diversity in the profession, Sarah is also known as a leader in the legal community outside the CBA.
 Among her many other roles, she is involved with the Alberta Civil Trial Lawyers Association, served as the President of the Canadian Association of Black Lawyers Alberta Chapter, is a director for the Association of Women Lawyers, is involved with Lawyers for Equity, Access and Diversity Alberta.
-Beyond her practice and volunteer work, Sarah is also the mother of two young children.Secretary
+Beyond her practice and volunteer work, Sarah is also the mother of two young children.Treasurer

 Kathy M. Briere